Our curriculum map for the province of British Columbia is here! If you are a B.C. educator, read on to explore our rationale for teaching our youth.

-By grades 11 and 12, students’ options are more diverse, and water testing has more strong connections to Environmental Science 11 and 12, Life Sciences 11, and Science for Citizens 11.
+By grades 11 and 12, students’ options are more diverse, and water testing has stronger connections to Environmental Science 11 and 12, Life Sciences 11, and Science for Citizens 11.

 Within environmental science, you can connect water quality testing to all big ideas, with a focus on complex roles and relationships within ecosystems, change in systems over time, and whether or not change is brought about by humans, or otherwise.
 The most important part of doing water testing in the end, is understanding living sustainability, maintaining the sustainability of ecosystems, and practicing responsible land use (all of which are important components of citizen science, as well).